Sandbox and production URLs

 Check payment status by trackingId (Sandbox)

-The tracking endpoint uses the same API key approach as POST /payments/crypto.
+The tracking endpoint uses the same API key approach as POST /Payments/crypto.

 Verify you are in the right environment